Yandex Cloud

 4. Link your billing account to the DataSphere community you are going to work in.
 Make sure you have a linked billing account and its status is ACTIVE or TRIAL_ACTIVE.
 If you do not have a billing account yet, create one in the DataSphere interface.

-The cost of supporting the infrastructure for fine-tuning the model includes:
+The infrastructure support cost for fine-tuning a model includes:

 • Fee for text generation by the model.